lapikit/lapikit.dev/src/content/docs/components/index.md

 # Discover the Lapikit components

-Components are the core of Lapikit.
-Without them, the library wouldn’t exist.
-Each component isa reusable block of code that manages a complete UI element, fully aligned with the design system defined by Lapikit.
+Components are at the heart of Lapikit.
+Without them, the library won’t exist.
+Each component is a reusable block of code that handles an entire user interface element, in perfect alignment with the design system defined by Lapikit.

 <ListComponents/>

 Every component receives props (parameters) that allow you to customize its appearance and behavior.

 A concrete example: the Button component.
 It displays an interactive button that can receive text, an icon, a link, or combinations of these.
-It automatically inherits Lapikit’s styles while remaining fully customizable (size, color, variant, states, and more).
+It automatically inherits Lapikit styles while remaining fully customizable (size, color, variant, states, and more).

 Components can also be nested.
 For instance, a Card can contain a Button, images, text, or any other components.
 This nesting respects the Lapikit global configuration, ensuring visual consistency and accessibility across your app.